-No. Measure/Action Competent Body Deadlines Status/Observations implementation of, existing United Nations Conventions on Terrorism, and to agree on the Comprehensive UN Convention on terrorism and on the UN Convention on Suppression of Acts of Nuclear Terrorism implementation of, the UN Conventions and Protocols on Terrorism in the political dialogue with several countries and international, regional and sub-regional organisations and will continue to do so.
+No. Measure/Action Competent Body Deadlines Status/Observations implementation of, the United Nations Conventions on Terrorism, and to agree Comprehensive UN Conventions on terrorism and on the Suppression of Acts of Nuclear Terrorism implementation of, the UN Conventions and Protocols on Terrorism in the political dialogue with several countries and international, regional and sub-regional organisations and will continue to do so.
 1.2.1 All Member States to ratify 12 International Conventions against Terrorism and continue to lobby for this in third countries both bilaterally and at EU level MS 1 Jan 2005 Not all Member States yet have a full record on ratification/implementation.
 1.2.2 Identify and demarche, on the basis of agreed mandates, Third Countries which are failing to meet their commitments under UNSCR 1373 Council/HR/ EU Coordinator and Commission Ongoing COTER to continue identify target countries 1.2.3 Coordinated EU position on reservations to Conventions should be encouraged COUNCIL/MS/ Commission Ongoing This issue is regularly discussed in COTER and COJUR.
 Presidency made demarches expressing the EU's concern about reservations to Conventions.
-1.2.4 Promote the adoption in the UN of an International Convention on the Suppression of Acts of Nuclear Terrorism MS at UNGA and the 6 th Committee of the UNGA Ongoing Discussions ongoing in New York.
-The Presidency has undertaken demarches to a number of third countries to build consensus and committed support for agreeing an International Convention on the Suppression of Acts of Nuclear Terrorism amongst the Members of the UN.
-1.2.5 Promote the adoption of Comprehensive UN Convention against Terrorism MS at UNGA and the 6 th Committee of the UNGA Ongoing Progress on this draft remains blocked at the UN on the issue of the scope of the Convention.
+1.2.4 Promote the adoption of a Comprehensive UN Convention on the Suppression of Acts of Nuclear Terrorism MS at UNGA and the 6 th Committee of the UNGA Ongoing Discussions ongoing in New York.
+The Presidency has undertaken demarches to a number of third countries to build consensus and committed support for agreeing a Comprehensive Convention on the Suppression of Acts of Nuclear Terrorism amongst other Members of the UN.
+1.2.5 Promote the adoption of Comprehensive UN Convention against Terrorism MS at UNGA and the 6 th Committee of the UNGA Ongoing Progress on this draft remains blocked at the UN on the definition issue.
 The EU should agree a coordinated strategy aimed at reaching agreement on a UN definition on terrorism.
-1.3 Work with and within regional and international organisations to ensure their effective contribution to combating terrorism in accordance with UN obligations All Ongoing 1.3.1 Support the Council of Europe's work on combating terrorism and in particular support the CoE Committee of Experts on Terrorism (CODEXTER) in their work on formulating an instrument dealing with the prevention of terrorism and covering existing lacunae in international law MS/EU Coordinator/ Commission Ongoing CODEXTER has started discussing an instrument on the prevention of acts of terrorism that provides, inter alia, for a criminalisation of public provocation to commit acts of terrorism and of recruitment and training of terrorists.
+1.3 Work with and within regional and international organisations to ensure their effective contribution to combating terrorism in accordance with UN obligations All Ongoing 1.3.1 Support the Council of Europe's work on combating terrorism and in particular support the CoE Committee of Experts on Terrorism (CODEXTER) in their work on formulating a limited scope instrument or instruments dealing with the prevention of terrorism and covering existing lacunae in international law or action MS/EU Coordinator/ Commission Ongoing CODEXTER has started discussing an instrument on the prevention of acts of terrorism that provides, inter alia, for a criminalisation of public provocation to commit acts of terrorism and of recruitment and training of terrorists.
 It is expected that CODEXTER will complete its work on the draft instrument by mid March 2005.
 1.3.2 Identify avenues for expert exchanges between the CFSP Working Group and Regional and Sub- Regional Organisations COTER/PSC Ongoing The EU has developed its contacts with a number of regional and sub-regional organisations, notably OSCE, ASEAN, AU and OAS.
-The EU is considering the issue of providing support to CT initiatives of regional organisations (such as the JCLEC and the AU centre for the Study and Research on Terrorism) as possible
+The EU is considering the issue of providing support to CT initiatives of regional organisations (such as the JCLEC and the AU centre for the Study and Research on Terrorism) as possible fora for information exchange and cooperation.